chameleon-system/chameleon-base/src/CoreBundle/Resources/Theme/readme.md

   * Compile scss sources to css
   * Minify the resulting css

-3. `watch-css` This script starts the watch mode for all files within `vendor/chameleon-system/chameleon-base/src/CoreBundle/Resources/public/themes/standard/src/scss` and compiles and minifies all scss sources to the target directory.
+3. `watch-css` This script starts the watch mode for all files within `vendor/chameleon-system/chameleon-base/src/CoreBundle/Resources/public/themes/standard/src/scss` and compiles and minifies scss sources to the target directory exactly as the `css` script (see above) does.
 Thus calling the `css` script over and over again after every change is not necessary.
 For performance reasons the watch mode drops linting.
-You might want to call `css` (see above) after having made your customizations.
+You might want to call `css` after having made your customizations.

 The `package.json` file contains some other scripts that are not intended to be called separately.